vsinh14/Miyoo-Randomiser/README.md

 - Replace demo mutation with real randomization logic
 - Add IPS/BPS patch output option
 - Expand game detection and checksum fixing

-## License

-This skeleton is provided for educational purposes.
-If you port actual Universal Pokémon Randomizer logic, note that the original project is GPL-3.0 licensed.